precor/web-api-bridge/examples/webapp-library/webapp-library/README.md

 The `webapp-library` implements an example functional style library for use by web apps running in iframes.
 This library should be built using `yarn build` before installing npm packages in the web apps.

-## Call Semantics
+## Call Syntax

-Web apps using the library can import functions that make api calls to the parent using standard module name space semantics.
+Web apps using the library can import functions that make api calls to the parent using standard module name space syntax.

 ```javascript
 import { libType2 } from 'webapp-library';